 In the previous setup, we demonstrated that it is possible to recover the entire input from the \textit{smashed} data.
-However, this type of inference may be sub-optimal for an attacker who may be interested in inferring only a few specific attributes/properties of the private training instances (\eg the gender of the patients in medical records); rather than reconstructing $\xpr$ entirely.
+However, this type of inference may be sub-optimal for an attacker interested in inferring only a few specific attributes/properties of the private training instances (\eg the gender of the patients in medical records); rather than reconstructing $\xpr$ entirely.
 This form of inference was introduced in \cite{hackingsmartm} and extended to neural networks in \cite{ccs18_inference}.
 Property inference is simpler to perform and more robust to possible defensive mechanisms (see~Section~\ref{sec:def}).
 Next, we briefly show how the Feature-space Hijacking Attack can be extended to perform property inference attacks.

-As discussed in Section~\ref{sec:attack_theory}, we can force arbitrary properties on the \textit{smashed} data produced by the clients by forging a tailored feature-space $\Z$ and forcing the clients' network $\f$ to map into it.
-The feature-space $\Z$ is dynamically created by training a pilot network $\tf$ in a task that encodes the target property.
-In the attack of Figure~\ref{fig:attack}, we requested the invertibility of $\Z$ by training $\tf$ in auto-encoding task with the support of a second network $\tfi$.
-Differently, we can force the \textit{smashed} data to leak information about the presence or absence of a specific attribute by influencing the feature-space $\Z$ with a classification task.
+As discussed in Section~\ref{sec:attack_theory}, we can force arbitrary properties on the \textit{smashed} data produced by the clients by forging a tailored feature space $\Z$ and forcing the clients' network $\f$ to map into~it.
+The feature space $\Z$ is dynamically created by training a pilot network $\tf$ in a task that encodes the target property.
+In the attack of Figure~\ref{fig:attack}, we requested the invertibility of $\Z$ by training $\tf$ in an auto-encoding task with the support of a second network $\tfi$.
+Conversely, we can force the \textit{smashed} data to leak information about a specific attribute by conditioning the feature space $\Z$ with a classification task.

-It is enough to substitute the network $\tfi$ with a classifier $\fc$ that is trained to detect a certain attribute in the data points of $\Z$.
+It is enough to substitute the network $\tfi$ with a classifier $\fc$ trained to detect a particular attribute in the data points of $\Z$.
 However, unlike the previous formulation of the attack, the attacker has to resort to a supervised training set $(\xpu, \ypu)$ to define the target attribute.
-Namely, each instance of the attacker's dataset $\xpu$ must be associated with a label that expresses the presence or absence of the target attribute \textit{att}.
-The setup procedure for this attack is depicted in Figure~\ref{fig:attack_cond}, whereas the training procedure for the clients' network $\f$ remains the same.
+Namely, each instance of the attacker's dataset $\xpu$ must be associated with a label that expresses the attribute/property \textit{att} that the attacker wants to infer from the \textit{smashed} data.

-More formally, in our experiments we train $\fc$ in a binary classification using a binary cross-entropy loss function: